Hgoatly/RecipesWithout/README.md

 - The images are an appropriate size for the screen size.

 ### Interactive Features:

 'Recipes Without' has been designed as an interactive resource, built around the principles of CRUD (Create, Read, Update, Delete),and users can take all of these actions on the site.
-- ** Register **: The site visitor can add their details to open an account on the site.
+- **Register:** The site visitor can add their details to open an account on the site.
+- **Login:** The site visitor can login to the site if they are an existing user.
+- **Contact:** Any User can contact the site owner by email.
+- **Upvote/Downvote:** Logged in registered users can upvote/downvote any recipe.
+- **Edit Recipe:** Logged in registered users can edit their own recipes.
+- **Reset Password:** Users who have forgotten their password can request a 'reset password' link to be emailed to them, so that they can reset their password.
+- **Delete Recipe:** Logged in registered users can delete their own recipes.
+- **My Recipes:** Logged in registered users can view all of their own recipes.
+- **Admin Area:" If the logged in user is the site owner (Admin), they can view all of the usernames, view their recipes and delete their accounts.
+The site owner can also view their own recipes and delete their own account from this area.

 ## Technologies Used: